 - The metal construction makes it easy to clean and maintain

-- Is not compatible with the
+- It is not compatible with the

 5. EJT 6-Inch Microphone Pop Filter

-Featuring a 6-inch circumference and 5-inch diameter, this Microphone Pop Filter from EJT is perfect for completely covering larger microphones and preventing those annoying plosives from appearing on your recording.
+Featuring a 6-inch circumference and 5-inch diameter, this Microphone Pop Filter from EJT is perfect for covering larger microphones and preventing those annoying plosives from appearing on your recording.

-The dual-layer of protective mesh creates an air gap in which breath sounds and popping noises get trapped and removed before entering the microphone.
+The dual layer of protective mesh creates an air gap in which breath sounds and popping noises get trapped and removed before entering the microphone.